The Madison Community Pool Corporation is governed by its' By-laws and all members and guests must abide by its' Rules.

 - Deep Water Test

-- Click to see the requirements to pass the deep water test.
+- Click see below for the requirements to pass the Deep Water Test.

 - Adult Lap Lanes Protocol